Boruto-code/EMC-and-FE-Plus2/README.md

 Q: Why are some items in the Draconic Evolution module rendered empty?

 A: There is a partial conflict between Draconic Evolution and Embeddium, which can be resolved by pressing F3+T.

-Q: Why are some versions of Curseforge missing?

-A: Versions that have changed less and do not affect the game experience will only be published on Github.

 Q: Will there be an English translation?